scollier/Summit2014OSEonOSPViaHeat/scott/02-Lab-Environment.md

 ![Lab Configuration](http://summitimage-scollier1.rhcloud.com/summit_lab.png)

+**Local User**
+Everything in the lab will be performed with the following user and password:

+    user: user
+    Password: password

+Sudo access will be provided for certain commands.

 **System Partitions**

 If you have to reboot the system, we are on partition X NEED TO FILL THIS OUT.